Our

 Flora’s constant curiosity is a large part of what drew her to Waldorf education; she deeply resonates with how much children are encouraged to wonder.

-Eliza first came to Tamarack as a parent and volunteer and has grown to serve in a leadership role.
-She also serves as the upper grades applied arts teacher.
-In addition to handwork and woodwork, she enjoys reading, baking, games, hiking, biking, and movies.
+Eliza first came to Tamarack as a parent and has grown to serve in a leadership role and as the upper grades applied arts teacher.
 She holds a BS in Elementary Education in University of Wisconsin-Madison, a MA Education with Montessori Certification from Loyola University Maryland.
 She completed the Applied Arts Training Program from Threefold Educational Center, Chestnut Ridge, NY.

 “Applied Arts in a Waldorf school reaches something within the student that few other subjects can - it shows them the strength they have within themselves, both spiritual and physical, to work towards the creation of something beautiful and useful.
 It is a therapeutic and joyful experience.”